This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 The technologies used for telework have also evolved recently.
 Examples of this include the ubiquity of mobile devices, the expectation to be able to access information from anywhere at any time, and the highly distributed nature of data and apps across end user devices, data centers, and clouds.
 Telework and zero-trust architecture may even be converging in the near future.
 All of these changes are affecting cybersecurity and privacy risks, and organizations need to be aware of and manage these risks.
 To help organizations with this, NIST offers a variety of telework cybersecurity and privacy resources, including publications, blog posts, and graphics.

-NIST is building a community of interest so that interested individuals and organizations can follow the progress of NIST telework cybersecurity and privacy publications and can provide input on them.
+NIST has built a community of interest so that interested individuals and organizations can follow the progress of NIST telework cybersecurity and privacy publications and can provide input on them.
 Join the community of interest by sending your request to email@example.com.